Wayne J. Levin

-Business and production systems have become much more capable at collecting data.
-Equipment collects a variety of sensor and parametric data and today all kinds of information on buying habits and consumer preferences is available.
-This level of detail cannot be analyzed and comprehended with static, conventional reporting.
-Instead, business analysts, engineers and scientists can unlock insights with leverage provided by interactive, visual analytical software, such as JMP.
+Business and production systems have become much more adept at collecting complex data.
+Equipment collects a variety of sensor and parametric data.
+All kinds of information on buying habits and consumer preferences is tracked for potential exploration.
+The level of detail in such data cannot be analyzed and understood with static, conventional reporting.
+Instead, business analysts, engineers and scientists can unlock insights by leveraging interactive and visual analytical software, such as JMP.

 Characteristics of New Analytics

-New analytical software has surfaced a new world of analytics which is characterized by these important traits:
+New analytical software has brought to the forefront a new world of analytics, which is characterized by these important attributes:

-- Data are “self-provisioned.”
-Users are able to get the data they need without assistance and without delay.
+- Support for data that is “self-provisioned.”
+This means that users are able to get the data they need without assistance and without delay.

-- Analysts conduct their work “in-the-moment.”
-Insights often surface questions that analysts explore “in-the-moment” creating an active dynamic that further spawns discovery.
+- Analysts conduct their work in the moment.
+Insights often illuminate questions that analysts can explore in the moment, thereby creating an active dynamic that leads to further discovery.

-- Analytical thinking is completely coupled to the business thinking.
+- Analytical thinking is completely attuned to business thinking.